icopy-site/awesome/docs/awesome/awesome-angular.md

 * [lightweight-grid-layout](https://github.com/liketiger/lightweight-grid-layout) - A headless, dependency-free grid layout library for JavaScript/TypeScript that works with any framework or none, leaving rendering and styling to users.
 * [ng-flex-layout](https://github.com/alessiobianchini/ng-flex-layout) - Angular library that provides a responsive, flexible layout API built on Flexbox and mediaQuery observables.
 * [dockview-angular](https://www.npmjs.com/package/dockview-angular) - Zero dependency layout manager supporting tabs, groups, grids, and splitviews.
+* [ngx-compactable-row](https://github.com/MikeVensel/ngx-compactable-row) - Provides a responsive button row that moves excess buttons into a menu when space is limited.

 ### Loaders